Hays Central Appraisal District Rendition Penalty

 Before it can be registered, your vehicle must pass a State of Texas vehicle safety inspection and a visual verification of the vehicle identification number.
 These services are available at state-approved Safety Inspection Stations.

-The inspection facility will provide you with a Vehicle Identification Certificate (Form VI-30-A).
-You must submit this form to the Hays County Tax Office along with an Application for Texas Certificate of Title (Form 130-U) and an out-of-state title or out-of-state registration.
+The inspection facility will provide you with a Vehicle Inspection Report.
+You must submit this form to the Hays County Tax Office along with an Application for Texas Title and/or Registration (Form 130-U) and an out-of-state title or out-of-state registration.
 A new resident fee of $90, or a sales tax fee of 6.25% of the vehicle’s purchase price will be charged.
 Title and registration fees are due at the time the application for title is made.
 You may do this in person at any Hays County Tax Office or by mail.
 Proof of liability insurance is required in Texas in order for these services to be provided (please read more info in next question).

 Q. Will my proof of insurance from out-of-state be acceptable to cover a vehicle required to be registered in Texas?
 If so, should approval be based on the minimum amounts of coverage required in Texas?